achi08rbb/nfl_project/setup/README.md

       cd nfl_project
       ```

-  3. Modify the .env file depending on your setup, modify the GOOGLE_APPLICATION_CREDENTIALS in the Makefile

-  4. Run this to have `make` avaiable as a command in the VM:
+  3. Run this to have `make` avaiable as a command in the VM:

       ```
       sudo apt install make
       ```

-  5. Install prerequisites: (CHECK IF YOU need to restart docker again on new ssh)
+  4. Install prerequisites:

       ```
       make prerequisites
       ```

-  6. Exit the shell and start an SSH session again
+  5. Exit the shell and start an SSH session again

       ```
       ssh $GCP_VM.$GCP_ZONE.$GCP_PROJECT_ID
       ```

-  7. Initialize gcloud, choose to log in with new account (your gmail account):
+  6. Initialize gcloud, choose to log in with new account (your gmail account):

       ```
       cd nfl_project